 This result shows that if an authority is certain about the market, then appropriately constructed priority and quota mechanisms would be optimal.
 This formalizes the idea that the suboptimality of priority and quota mechanisms stems from their inability to adapt to the state.
 Of course, in practice, an authority is always somewhat uncertain of the market they face.
+We will later show empirically that this is the case for CPS as we find substantial variation in the joint distribution of student scores and groups across years.
 Thus, absent the strong conditions on authority preferences that we have characterized in Theorem 2, APM dominate priority and quota mechanisms.